Using the Linode Shell (Lish)

 Add Your Public Key

-If you don’t want to enter your password every time you connect to Lish, you can add your public SSH key to the Linode Cloud Manager.
+If you don’t want to enter your password every time you connect to Lish, or if you have Third Party Authentication enabled on your account, you can add your public SSH key to the Linode Cloud Manager.
 If you haven’t yet created SSH keys, please see our Public Key Authentication with SSH guide for more information.

 Log in to the Linode Cloud Manager.